lupyuen/nuttx-star64/README.md

 # Analyse the Stack Dump for Scheme Interpreter

+TODO: What if we enable RTOS Features > Stack Backtrace in menuconfig?
+(SCHED_BACKTRACE)

 _In the previous section, we saw the Scheme App crashing on NuttX QEMU..._

 _What are the Function Calls leading to the crash?_